hres/cfg-classification-service/README.md

 This project provides the Food Classification REST Service.
 The service uses Drools Decision Table to implement the classification rules.
 This service along with the [CFG Task Service] run in tandem.

+This branch fixed the issue of CFG classification result always being classified tier 4

 ## Components and Features